-HHP 405, 406, 407 Independent Study or Research
+HEXS 405, 406, 407 Independent Study or Research

-A program of advanced intensive study and/or research in health and human performance under the guidance of departmental staff.
+A program of advanced intensive study and/or research in health and exercise science under the guidance of departmental staff.
 (Admission with recommendation of the directing professor and approval of the department chair.)
 (1/2, 1, 1/2)